RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

        ssh -L 9090:hpc3-14-00:8989 ucinetid@hpc3.rcic.uci.edu

-   * Use your ucinetid.
+   * Use your UCINetID.
 When asked for a password and DUO authentication, use your usual credentials.
    * Note, the first occurrence of port in the ``ssh`` command :tt:`9090` is a local port on your laptop, and you can pick any free port on your laptop